Cray-HPE/docs-csm/operations/power_management/Liquid_Cooled_Node_Card_Power_Management.md

 a node has been powered on and background processes have discovered the node's power management capabilities.

-## Power Capping
+## Power Limiting

-CAPMC power capping controls for compute nodes can query component capabilities and manipulate the node power constraints.
+CAPMC power limit controls for compute nodes can query component capabilities and manipulate the node power constraints.
 This functionality enables external software to establish an upper bound, or estimate a minimum bound, on the amount of power a system or a select subset of the system may consume.